Brand development that increases sales velocity, guaranteed.

 The design isn’t interesting enough on its own to carry its weight in greyscale, which means every pamphlet that’s sent over to the monochrome printer in the interest of saving on color ink cartridges will end up looking pretty much like an H with a slightly pointy tumor on one side, nary a dramatic arrow in sight.

-One of the first rules of logo design in any capacity is to make absolutely sure the design works across a wide range of circumstances: billboards and business cards both; full-color brochures and crappy photocopies equally.
+One of the first rules of logo design in any capacity is to make sure the design works across a wide range of circumstances: billboards and business cards both; full-color brochures and crappy photocopies equally.
 Hillary’s logo does not pass this test.
 (And by “not pass” we again mean “absolutely not, will not at all in any way.”)

 Brand Identity

 Does anyone else remember that old joke about how Hillary and Bill pulled into a gas station and her ex-boyfriend is the guy at the pump?
 As they drive away, Bill says something like “Boy, it’s a good thing you married the guy who became president instead of that guy back there, huh?”
-And Hillary says, “If I would’ve married him, he would’ve been president.”
+And Hillary says, “If I had married him, he would’ve been president.”
 That’s the kind of legacy we’re dealing with here.

-And to represent that level of chutzpah we have…
+And to represent that level of chutzpah, we have…

 A big H.